Conference Logo ProgramMaster Logo

 Effects of Recipe Adjustments on Anode Performance at Albras

-Enhancing Anode Baking Quality through Actual Temperature Measurement and Burner Optimization
+Enhancing Anode Baking Quality Through Actual Temperature Measurement and Baking Curve Optimization

-Experimental Investigation of the Thermo-Chemo-Mechanical Behaviour of the NeO2 Ramming Paste During Baking
+Experimental Investigation of the Thermo-Chemo-Mechanical Behavior of a PAH-Free Ramming Paste During Baking

 Impact of Water Absorption During Green Anode Cooling on Anode Quality